trongtb88/merchantsvc/README.md

 3. Call APIs at this page, and if return 200, that means API worked fine.

 ### Testing using Postman
-1. Import like below, note we are using Basic Authorization, you must use value Auth_usename, Auth_password which are defined in .env file
+1. Import like below, note we are using Basic Authorization, you must use values Auth_usename, Auth_password which are defined in .env file
-2. Token = Encode_Base64(Auth.username:Auth.password)
+2. Token = Encode_Base64(Auth_username:Auth_password)
 ```
     For example :  Encode_Base64(abc:123) = YWJjOjEyMw==
 ```